 East Renfrewshire Council is committed to providing Gaelic education opportunities for our residents and those who wish to undertake this in the future.
-We provide financial support to transport a small number primary pupils and secondary pupils to the Glasgow Gaelic School and to the Mount Cameron Gaelic facility in South Lanarkshire.
-Following a consultation in February 2022, a full assessment of the need for GMPE in East Renfrewshire was carried out, after five children were identified for the school year 2023/2024 and a further six children for subsequent years.
+There is a Gaelic Bookbug that takes place in our libraries for children ages 0-4.
+We also provide financial support to transport a small number primary pupils and secondary pupils to the Glasgow Gaelic School and to the Mount Cameron Gaelic facility in South Lanarkshire.
+Following a consultation in February 2022, a full assessment of the need for Gaelic Medium Primary Education (GMPE) in East Renfrewshire was carried out, after five children were identified for the school year 2023/2024 and a further six children for subsequent years.